yagoestevez/membership-form/README.md

-# A beautiful survey form
+# A Membership form

-A project made for Codepen and FreeCodeCamp.
+A project made for a Codepen Challenge and FreeCodeCamp curriculum.

 ---